Nayangawande007/Rock_Paper_Scissors_game/README.md

 4)html
 5)css
 6)bootstrap
-This is rock paper scissor game.you can playwith your firends to set up dispute.
+This is rock paper scissor game.you can play with your firends to set up dispute.